brevzin/brevzin.github.io/_posts/2020-01-15-abbrev-lambdas.md

 ### Arbitrary lookahead parsing

 With trying to omit type names, consider the beginning of the expression `[](a, b)`{:.language-cpp}.
 This looks like a lambda that takes two (unnamed) parameters of types `a` and `b`.
 But with the paper, it _could_ be the beginning of an abbreviated _generic_ lambda takes two parameters of types `auto&&`{:.language-cpp} and `auto&&`{:.language-cpp}.
 We don't know how to interpret the parameter list until we eventually see a `=>`{:.language-cpp} (or not).

 There was very strong opposition on this point.

 ### Mismatch between the _trailing-return-type_ and the body

+**Update** My paper addressing this issue, [P2036](https://wg21.link/p2036), was adopted in October 2021 as a defect report that fully addresses the issue described in the following section.
+Progress!

 One of the subtleties with lambdas today is that name lookup in the _trailing-return-type_ and the body of a lambda actually behave differently.
 Sometimes.
 Or rather, they always behave differently, but quite frequently the result is the same so you may not have noticed.